Wedding Dress Preservation, Explained (& No, It's Not Just Dry Cleaning)

 Knowing when to take your dress to get it preserved is just as important as knowing who to trust it to.
 And when it comes to dress preservation, time is of the essence.
 Stains will start to really settle in as time goes by, so starting the preservation process early on can avoid a lot of damage.

 The best way to go about it is to do your research before the wedding.
 Secure arrangements with a place that is up to par, and before you leave for your honeymoon, drop your dress off.
 If you don't want to fill up your honeymoon bliss with chores, appoint someone from the bridal party to the task.
 Getting it preserved after you've returned from your honeymoon is definitely an option, but it's better to get it in the works as soon as possible.
-Before you take your dress to get it preserved, be certain not to wrap it in any plastic, as this will trap moisture which will lead to molding.
-Furthermore, avoid using wood or wire hangers that'll disrupt the weave of the fabric; instead, go with a plastic or padded hanger.

-Keeping it safe and away
+Keeping your wedding dress safe and away

-If you want to bypass the dry cleaner and venture out and tackle wedding dress preservation on your own, we are here to help.
-Follow these simple guidelines and your gown will be in good hands: yours!
+It's normal to want to skip the dry cleaner get the same effect on your clothes at home, but did you know you can venture out and tackle wedding dress preservation on your own, too?
+Follow these guidelines, and your gown will be in good hands: yours!
 To start, always ensure that you're wearing white cotton gloves when handling your dress.
 Then, do a spot test before going crazy with your cleaning chemicals.
 Avoid harsh chemicals such as bleach, read your dress's label, and try to find a solvent that suits your dress's fabric.
 Use brushes that have soft bristles, and stick to gentle cleaning at all times.

 The cost of the procedure tends to change with the place and person.
 If it's going to be done by a well-known professional at a very high-end place, you're sure to break the bank.
 But if you were to DIY with a preservation kit, you'll save some serious bucks.
 However, read reviews and do your own assessments before making a final decision.
 After all, you don't want your wedding dress to be damaged trying to save a few bucks.
+The dress you wear on your special day deserves to be immortalized, and that's exactly what wedding dress preservation is all about.